Consensus sequence

-In molecular biology and bioinformatics, the consensus sequence (or canonical sequence) is the calculated order of most frequent residues, either nucleotide or amino acid, found at each position in a sequence alignment.
-It serves as a simplified representation of the population.
+In molecular biology and bioinformatics, the consensus sequence (or canonical sequence) is the calculated sequence of most frequent residues, either nucleotide or amino acid, found at each position in a sequence alignment.
 It represents the results of multiple sequence alignments in which related sequences are compared to each other and similar sequence motifs are calculated.
 Such information is important when considering sequence-dependent enzymes such as RNA polymerase.

+To address the limitations of consensus sequences—which reduce variability to a single residue per position—sequence logos provide a richer visual representation of aligned sequences.
+Logos display each position as a stack of letters (nucleotides or amino acids), where the height of a letter corresponds to its frequency in the alignment, and the total stack height reflects the information content (measured in bits).
+The most frequent residue appears at the top of the stack, preserving the consensus while also revealing subtle patterns, such as functionally important but less frequent residues (e.g., alternative start codons or transcription factor binding sites).

 Biological significance

 A protein binding site, represented by a consensus sequence, may be a short sequence of nucleotides which is found several times in the genome and is thought to play the same role in its different locations.
 For example, many transcription factors recognize particular patterns in the promoters of the genes they regulate.
 In the same way, restriction enzymes usually have palindromic consensus sequences, usually corresponding to the site where they cut the DNA.
 Transposons act in much the same manner in their identification of target sequences for transposition.
 Finally, splice sites (sequences immediately surrounding the exon-intron boundaries) can also be considered as consensus sequences.

 Thus a consensus sequence is a model for a putative DNA binding site: it is obtained by aligning all known examples of a certain recognition site and defined as the idealized sequence that represents the predominant base at each position.
 All the actual examples shouldn't differ from the consensus by more than a few substitutions, but counting mismatches in this way can lead to inconsistencies.

 Any mutation allowing a mutated nucleotide in the core promoter sequence to look more like the consensus sequence is known as an up mutation.
 This kind of mutation will generally make the promoter stronger, and thus the RNA polymerase forms a tighter bind to the DNA it wishes to transcribe and transcription is up-regulated.
 On the contrary, mutations that destroy conserved nucleotides in the consensus sequence are known as down mutations.
 These types of mutations down-regulate transcription since RNA polymerase can no longer bind as tightly to the core promoter sequence.